sandialabs/WecOptTool/.github/CONTRIBUTING.md

   4. Do a pull request, and give admins edit access.
 [Link to any open issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) and add relevant tags.

 ## Tests
-There are a series of unit tests defined in the `tests` directory.
+There are a series of unit and integration tests defined in the `tests` directory.
 These can be run by calling [`pytest`](https://pytest.org) from the root directory of the repository.

 ```bash